MinhDrake/Exactly-one-semantics/README.md

 - Even if `EOSStreamProcessor` crashes and you restart it multiple times.
 - `OutputVerifier` will **NEVER** show "❌ DUPLICATE DETECTED".
 - It will only show "✅ Received Valid" for exactly one result per input.

+Huge thanks to:
+- You, for reading this README 😄
+- Seglo for the amazing idea.